 Our financial aid program is need-based in that aid eligibility is determined by your expected family contribution and your cost of attendance.
 The following formula is used to determine whether you are eligible for need-based financial aid:

-– Expected Family Contribution (EFC) & Additional Assistance
+– Expected Family Contribution (EFC)/Student Aid Index (SAI) & Additional Assistance

 = Financial Need

 Per Federal regulations, a student’s financial aid (grants, work-study, loans), scholarships and additional assistance cannot exceed the Cost of Attendance (Cost of Attendance includes Tuition and Fees, Room and Board, Books and Supplies, Personal Expense, and Transportation.)

 The difference between the Cost of Attendance and the Expected Family Contribution or Student Aid Index & Additional Assistance is considered financial need.
 Financial Aid Services will assist students and their families in trying to meet their financial need by offering a combination of grants, scholarships, loans, and employment opportunities.
 Students who have no financial need are eligible to be considered for non-need based scholarships and loans.